MISSOURI FERTILITY

 • Contact

 Fertility is one of the most commonly researched topics on the internet today.
 With so much information out there, it is difficult to know where to look for the facts.
-One great resource that we have found is the Center for Disease Control (CDC).
-The CDC publishes the success rates of all accredited Assisted Reproductive Technology (ART) centers in the nation and conducts research in the state of the art technology used when dealing with infertility.
-Other great resources include; American Society for Reproductive Medicine (ASRM) and Resolve.
+One great resource that we have found is the Society for Assisted Reproductive Technology (SART) and the Center for Disease Control (CDC).
+These organizations publish the success rates of all accredited Assisted Reproductive Technology (ART) centers in the nation and conducts research in the state-of-the-art technology used when dealing with infertility.
+Other great resources include the American Society for Reproductive Medicine (ASRM) and Resolve.

 Facts About Infertility